U.S. deploying new force to Iraq to boost fight against Islamic State

 His critics, including Republicans in Congress, accuse Obama of moving too slowly against Islamic State, which controls large swathes of territory in Iraq and Syria and claimed responsibility for the Paris attacks.

-Republican U.S. Senator John McCain said on Tuesday the new force represented more "incrementalism" in the Obama administration's approach towards Islamic State.
+Republican U.S. Senator John McCain said on Tuesday the new force represented more "incrementalism" in the Obama administration's approach toward Islamic State.

-"It also indicates we don't have a strategy," McCain told MSNBC, accusing Obama of simply reacting to the Paris attacks.
+Carter offered few details on the new group, whose mission promises a more regular operational role for U.S. special forces than seen since the return of American troops to Iraq last year.

-Referring to Islamic State attacks outside Syria and Iraq, McCain said: "They are metastasizing, and time is not on our side."
+During the congressional testimony in which he disclosed the creation of the force, Carter declined to say how many U.S. troops would be deployed.

 The top U.S. military officer, Marine Corps General Joseph Dunford, said the new force would greatly accelerate the collection of intelligence, which "will make our operations much more effective."